gbondanelli/BiophysicalReadout/README.md

 # BiophysicalReadout
-Supplementary code for the paper "Correlations enhance the behavioral readout of neural population activity in association cortex" by M. Valente, G. Pica, G. Bondanelli, M. Moroni, C. A. Runyan, A. S. Morcos, C. D. Harvey, S. Panzeri, (2021).
+Supplementary code for the paper "Correlations enhance the behavioral readout of neural population activity in association cortex" by M. Valente, G. Pica, G. Bondanelli, M. Moroni, C. A. Runyan, A. S. Morcos, C. D. Harvey, S. Panzeri, Nature Neuroscience (2021).

 The repository contains the code to reproduce Figure 6 d-g, i-l, m-o.
 It contains: